 Cotter pins are used with castle nuts to lock the nut onto a bolt and prevent it from spinning loose accidentally.
-They are usually made of a soft metal, so they can be bent by hand or with pliers to make them difficult to remove.
+They are usually made of soft metal, so they can be bent by hand or pliers to make them challenging to remove.
 It is common to see a cotter pin reused after being removed if it does not break during removal.
-This is not a good practice however; the pin should be replaced with a new pin as metal fatigue will prevent the pin from performing to standards once bent again.
+This is not a good practice.
+The pin should be replaced with a new pin, as metal fatigue will prevent the pin from performing to standards once bent again.

-*Due to the softness of materials, we do not advise using cotter pins where strong sheer force is a concern.
-In some rare cases, split pins may be used as low-tech shear pins.
+*Due to materials' softness, we do not advise using cotter pins where strong shear force is a concern.
+In some rare cases, you may use split pins as low-tech shear pins.